 We like to share the resources we have available to us which keep us constantly up to date with the changes in the law.

 Explore the documents and tools available using the menu on the left

 Registration is free and enables you to access: Over 100 free business guides.
 Over 50 free personal financial & tax guides.
 Free e-mail newsletters (optional)

 Being a parent is not easy, but neither is being an employer of parents.
 Although the requirement to pay tax credits through the payroll to employees has now ceased, there are several forthcoming changes to employment law which are designed to help working parents, and for which employers need to start planning now.

 Maternity and paternity pay and leave

-Maternity pay is currently payable for up to nine months and the mother can take a further three months unpaid leave if she qualifies.
+Maternity pay is currently payable for up to 9 months and the mother can take a further 3 months unpaid leave if she qualifies.

 While the parent is working, someone has to pay for the childcare, and the Government has been urging employers to help with these costs.
 Employers are able to provide their employees with childcare vouchers, or pay for childcare directly in a private nursery, with the first £55 per week for basic rate taxpayers being free of tax and national insurance contributions (NICs).
 This figure may be reduced for higher rate taxpayers and additional rate taxpayers, depending on when they entered the scheme.

 A solution, which is perfectly acceptable to HMRC, is to substitute some of the employee's pay with the childcare vouchers.
 This way the employer can save on national insurance, since employers' NICs are not payable on the value of the vouchers.
 However there are some practical difficulties with such a salary sacrifice.
 The employee must agree to the change in their gross pay before it takes effect, which normally means signing revised terms of employment.
 When an employee is no longer eligible for the childcare vouchers, perhaps because the child is too old, the vouchers should be withdrawn and the employment terms readjusted.